n4n0lix/owner-pointer/README.md

 - Overhead at weak<> destruction
 - No overhead at accessing the managed resource

-*... or just have a look into the code yourself :)*
+*... this might be wrong, but if you really care about the overhead just have a look into the code yourself :)*

 ## faq
 *Why do I get memory leaks when using owner/weak with maps?*